getTraitDensity.Rdget_trait_density combines (descriptor x taxon) density data with (taxon x trait) data to a (descriptor x trait) data set.

 trait = Btraits,

-trait.class = Btraits.lab$trait,
+trait_class = Btraits.lab$trait,

-trait.score = Btraits.lab$score,
+trait_score = Btraits.lab$score,

 scalewithvalue = TRUE,